trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

          │           │   └── b'gpmd' [8, 8]
 ```

-In the case of the CAMM samples, lets start by printing the data elements inside each of the boxes (`stsd` and `camm`).
+You can see the `gpmf` box is 8 bytes, and the `camm` box 17 bytes.

-TODO -- WHAT DOES THIS BOX ACTUALLY CONTAIN
+TODO - WHAT DO THESE BOXES CAMM/GPMF CONTAIN.

 ### `stco` (used by gpmf) / `co64` (used by camm) (chunk offset box)